pawsey-kbuckley/docs-csm/install/set_gigabyte_node_bmc_to_factory_defaults.md

 **Note**: When BIOS or BMC flash procedures fail using Redfish:

 - Run the `do_bmc_factory_default.sh` script
-- Run `ipmitool -I lanplus -U admin -P password -H BMC_or_CMC_IP mc reset cold` and flash it again after 5 minutes (300 seconds).
+- Run `ipmitool -I lanplus -U admin -P password -H BMC_or_CMC_IP mc reset cold` and flash it again after five minutes.

 If booted from the PIT node: